 8.9 Special accommodation for disability, pregnancy, religious, and other reasons a.
-Students registered with Disability Services for Students may be granted special accommodation with regard to attendance, availability of study materials, and assessment requirements (including mid-term and final examinations) as per the Academic Accommodation and Access for Students with Disabilities policy.
+Students registered with Disability Services for Students may be granted special accommodation with regard to attendance, availability of study materials, and assessment requirements (including mid-term and final examinations) as per the Academic Accommodation and Access for Students with b.
+Students may also request special accommodation with regard to attendance, availability of study materials, and assessment requirements (including mid-term and final examinations) for reasons related to pregnancy.

+Disabilities policy.